 Loading...

-Voices from across the Canadian-Somali diaspora
+Voices from across the Canadian community

 Born in Mogadishu in 1956 and raised in Afgoye by visionary parents, Abdirahman Ali Dirshe grew up immersed in entrepreneurship, integrity, and service—values that shaped his lifelong commitment to community and self-reliance.